Posts

 Bunkers

 What am I doin' here?
 Please Mr. Custer, I don't want to go —from De Lory, A., Darian, F. and Van Winkle, J. (1960).
-Mr. Custer [lyrics] Early February, 1970, our company was hacking through thick bamboo over our heads, deep in the stomping grounds of the 9th Division NVA (North Vietnamese Army), investigating some funny business the Duck had spotted in a locality we were unfamiliar with.
+Mr. Custer [lyrics] Early February, 1970, Charlie company was hacking through thick bamboo over our heads, deep in the stomping grounds of the 9th Division NVA (North Vietnamese Army), investigating some funny business the Duck had spotted in a locality we were unfamiliar with.
 Back in the world, Jean Dixon, the gossip prophet, had marked our regiment (Custer’s 7th Cavalry) for destruction.
 If that wasn’t enough, the anniversary of the Tet Offensive was also hanging over our heads.
 Late that afternoon, the point stopped chopping; I almost crashed into Bob.
 Something piqued the man’s interest—a fresh path.
-Normally, we didn't touch one, follow one, or cross one.
+Mmm-hmm.
+Intuition is a funny thing.
+When you get that flash, “something isn’t right here,” you’d better listen.
+Normally, we didn't touch paths, follow one, or cross one.
 Better to break bush than mix with heavy traffic and ignorant crowds.
-Patient, soft-spoken Capt.
-Jackson, our CO, didn’t waste lives to make a name or a point.
-He felt the weight of each man on his shoul
+Patient, soft-...